fabianmoronzirfas/typeorm-how-to-write-smarter-queries-questionmark/README.md

 I have 3 enitites User, Spot and Thing.
 An User can have many spots and a spot can have many things.

-Currently I'm writing to queries to validate that the spot exists on th user and then one to get the things from the spot.
-(See index.js).
+Currently I'm writing two queries, one to validate that the spot exists on the user and then one to get the things from the spot.
+(See `index.js`).

 How can I write one query using `createQueryBuilder` (not using the `repo.find` ) to select all things based on `user.id` and `spot.id`?
-I know there are is some joining involved but I can't wrap my head around it.
+I know there is some joining involved but I can't wrap my head around it.

 Steps to run this project: